 2021 is going to be the year of personalized marketing.
 Not only consumers are quite adept at tuning out generic ads, but 80% are more likely to do business with a company if it offers a personalized experience (EPSILON).
 People want to relate to other people.
 Today’s consumers are bombarded with marketing messages that inevitably get tuned out.

-Access the full 22 page annual report by entering your email and you’ll get it in your inbox immediately.
+Access the full 22 page Annual by entering your email and be the first to receive our 2022 report.